KarbalHamza/KarbalHamza.github.io/README.md

 # KARBAL Hamza - Portfolio Website

-This is a personal portfolio website of Aditya Kumar Srivastava built with React to showcase my experience, projects, skills, and certifications.
+This is a personal portfolio website of KARBAL Hamza built with React to showcase my experience, projects, skills, and certifications.

 ## Features